Skip to main content

 Version History

-1.2 Added the 'Imagine This' section, and the final Synthetic / Human edited poem fragment.
+1.2 Added the 'Imagine This' section, and the final Synthetic / Human edited poetic fragment.

 1.0 First Published Draft